johnvenkiah/CI_PP4_John_Venkiah/README.md

 - [Heroku](https://www.heroku.com) - Used to deploy the application.

+- [AWS S3 Bucket](https://aws.amazon.com/s3/) - Used to host media and static(CSS and JavaScript) files for the site.

 - [Gitpod](https://gitpod.com/) - All code was written and tested with the Gitpod web-based IDE.

 - - [Google Cloud Platform](https://console.cloud.google.com/) was used for the location autocomplete functionality via the Google Javascript and Google Geocoding API's.